CircleCI-Public/cimg-go/README.md

 This image contains the Go programming language and its complete toolchain.
 This includes support for Go modules, the official Go Proxy Server, etc.

+### Changes From Legacy Image

+If you're coming from the legacy version of this image, `circleci/golang`, here's any changes that you might want to be aware of:

+- `GOPATH` - this envar has changed from `/go` to `$HOME/go`.
+The latter will expand to the full path of `/home/circleci/go`.
+On first run, this change may affect caching and some other commands if you don’t correct the page in your config.

 ### Variants